 RimWorld has an extensive supply of mods and tools to make your experience even more fun.
 Mods can be small tweaks that add a feature or two, or try to fix a bug or a fault in the user interface.
 But they can also be huge additions that expand the gameplay or turn the game into a complete different experience.
 It is up to you to choose how do you want to customize your game but, with this guide, we will show you how to get started.

 How to download and install RimWorld mods

 Before downloading a mod, specially if you are downloading it directly and not from the Steam Workshop, you must find out if it’s compatible with your game version.
 RimWorld is a game in development and thus it gets updated often, making changes in core files that your mods could be relying on.
-The different versions of RimWorld are called Alphas (an alpha is a build of a game in its software testing stage).
-If you are playing via Steam, you will always play with the latest released alpha, unless you opted not to update your game.
+The different versions of RimWorld are called Alphas or Betas (alphas and betas are builds of a game in its software testing stage.
+Beta being more advanced).
+If you are playing via Steam, you will always play with the latest released version, unless you opted not to update your game.
 You can check which version are you playing with on the main menu screen of the game (top left corner).

 The download files you will find in this website are always up to date with the latest version of RimWorld.
 Older versions may be available, but you will find them listed separately.